Faraz-Tab/ML_Final_Project/README.md

 ## Dataset

-The models are trained on two seperate datasets as the goal is to assess the performance of these models and find and explore the datasets and it's limitations.
+The models are trained on two seperate datasets as the goal is to assess the performance of these models and find and exp    lore the datasets and it's limitations.
 Both datasets are available on [Kaggle Datasets Page](https://www.kaggle.com/datasets).
 * A csv format dataset containing data such as Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age and our target column, Outcome of around 2000 individuals.